rfhb/emamds/en/documents/product-information/fabhalta-epar-product-information_en.md

 ## ANNEX II

-- A. MANUFACTURER(S) RESPONSIBLE FOR BATCH RELEASE
-- B. CONDITIONS OR RESTRICTIONS REGARDING SUPPLY AND USE
-- C. OTHER CONDITIONS AND REQUIREMENTS OF THE MARKETING AUTHORISATION
+## A. MANUFACTURER(S) RESPONSIBLE FOR BATCH RELEASE B. CONDITIONS OR RESTRICTIONS REGARDING SUPPLY AND USE C. OTHER CONDITIONS AND REQUIREMENTS OF THE MARKETING AUTHORISATION

 - D. CONDITIONS OR RESTRICTIONS WITH REGARD TO THE SAFE AND EFFECTIVE USE OF THE MEDICINAL PRODUCT

 <div style=\"page-break-after: always\"></div>

 ## A. MANUFACTURER(S) RESPONSIBLE FOR BATCH RELEASE

-Name and address of the manufacturer(s) responsible for batch release
+## Name and address of the manufacturer(s) responsible for batch release

 Novartis Pharmaceutical Manufacturing LLC Verovškova Ulica 57 1000 Ljubljana Slovenia

-Novartis Pharma GmbH Roonstrasse 25 90429 Nuremberg Germany

 Novartis Farmacéutica S.A.
 Gran Via De Les Corts Catalanes 764 08013 Barcelona Spain